openpolitics/manifesto/manifesto/housing.md

 Concerning the market for buying and selling homes, we will work towards;

+* Starting a secondary housing market, where funding is provided to build homes that must be sold at cost, with the proceeds being reinvested into building more homes on the same basis.
 * Introducing new powers for local councils to issue compulsory purchases of land and property unused for three years or more, where the land could be used for new homes.
 Land and property purchased under such schemes will then be diverted to registered social landlords (RSLs) only, with a requirement that properties are either let at social rents or sold under shared ownership schemes.
 * Requiring all of government (local and national) to continually review property and land portfolios, it's suitability for housing, and to sell to RSLs along the same lines as above.
 * Scrapping the Help To Buy scheme which encourages those for whom houses are unaffordable to take out a risky and complicated financial product to help with their deposit.